Gareth Seddon: Fleetwood Town

 In September 2009, Seddon signed for Conference North outfit Fleetwood Town becoming a regular first team player and helping the club gain promotion to the Conference National in 2010.
 After promotion Seddon was key in helping the club gain a play-off spot in their first season in the top-flight non-league league where they lost to play-off winners AFC Wimbledon in the semi-finals.
 In 2011–12 Seddon became one of Fleetwood's top scorers, being a super-sub after scoring several goals from coming on as a substitute.
 During his time at Fleetwood Seddon played with now England international Jamie Vardy.
 He was released by the club in May 2012.

 FC Halifax Town

 In the summer of 2012, Seddon signed for Conference North side F.C.
 Halifax Town, opting to turn part-time and focus on his modelling career instead of going full-time with Luton Town or Macclesfield Town.
 In a game against Bradford Park Avenue, Seddon scored in the club's 1–1 draw in the West Yorkshire derby, however he was also awarded a red card for an off the ball incident.
 In the First Round of the FA Trophy Seddon set a new record the fastest hat-trick in an FA Competition, recorded at 2 minutes and 37 seconds.
 The hat-trick included a fine solo run past the Altrincham defence.
 Seddon scored his second hat-trick for the club away to Droylsden in February 2013 in a 6–0 victory.
+Halifax sealed promotion, with a 1-0 win against Brackley in the playoff final.